domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 ## Improving the Styling For Large Screens

 Great, so at this point we have a menu that will open and close, and is perfect for smaller devices.
-However, when the screen size is big enough, we should remove the hamburger menu all together, and instead use a normal navigation bar.
+However, when the screen size is big enough, we should remove the hamburger menu altogether, and instead use a normal navigation bar.
 Let's work on that right now.

 In our navbar stylesheet, let's add the following media query underneath all of the existing styles: